SCCapstone/GreedyGuppyGames/README.md

 ## Setup
 After cloning the repo there will be an executable.
-No extra setup will be required
+No extra setup will be required.

 ## Running

 Simply run the executable found in the root.
-This will start the Astrovibe Attackpod game
+This will start the Astrovibe Attackpod game.

 # Authors and Members of GreedyGuppyGames